Project-GrADyS/gradys-sim-nextgen/docs/index.md

 commonly called dependency injection.
 What this means is that you can re-utilize that same code in completely different environments as long as someone has done the work of integrating that environment with the interfaces that the protocol expects.
-GrADyS-SIM TNG provides integrations to three environment types which are the previously mentioned modes.
+GrADyS-SIM NextGen provides integrations to three environment types which are the previously mentioned modes.

-## Why does GrADyS-SIM TNG exist?
+## Why does GrADyS-SIM NextGen exist?

 ![GrADyS and LAC](./assets/gradys_and_lac.png){ align=center }